When functions are comparable between different DAW's we provide screenshots from Ableton Live in all manuals.

 Download and install ArrangerKing: Open Maschine and add it as an effect to any Group.
 Open the ArrangerKing window.

-Click on the ArrangerKing Logo and select "Color Coded Buildings" for a different view.
+Click on the ArrangerKing logo and select 'Color Coded Buildings' for an alternate view.

 A Guide Track can function as a visual guide when doing traditional arranging, but this is not something done in Maschine.
 Therefore this chapter is for your information only.